29. October 2024

 New research project on water security in southern Africa launched New research project on water security in southern Africa launched

-The Federal Ministry of Education and Science (BMBF) has been funding the WASA Programme on Water Security in Southern Africa (WASA) since this year, in which the ‘Eco-Hydrology and Water Resources Management’ working group, led by Prof. Evers, participates.
+The Federal Ministry of Education and Science (BMBF) has been funding the Programme on Water Security in Southern Africa (WASA) since this year, in which the ‘Eco-Hydrology and Water Resources Management’ working group, led by Prof. Evers, participates.

 Kick-off of the BMBF WASA project in South Africa